mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 clean-break forms against exact accepted-M2 `jsonParser`: cursor EUW is 0.6076–0.7527× and same-state EUW is 0.6149–0.7001× across 14 unique PIDs.
 P5 is `KILL/PRUNE`, zero edge credit.
+P6-SIR may assay only the pure signed-integer return seam.
+Owner evidence `75d36ab` rejects its first packet before timing because `sepBy` masks sticky `-2` in all three child positions.
-P6-SIR may assay only the pure signed-integer return seam; full CSS, formation Clean A/B, candidate packing, release, Value rebind, ABI freeze and BBNF remain blocked.
+The exact 0.9564–1.1820× raw rows remain immutable but inadmissible for atom-level disposition.
+P6-A1 alone may repair and retest those positions in a new immutable packet.
+Full CSS, formation Clean A/B, candidate packing, release, Value rebind, ABI freeze and BBNF remain blocked.

 P2-L at `5822ae2` adds no consumer or API edge.
 Its 51 equal products place